Pinterest for interior design

 During the last ‘Predicts’ announcements, they described Pinterest as a ‘feel-good’ platform that focuses on dreams becoming reality, bucket lists becoming bookable activities and importantly for designers, those residential projects that potential clients are planning, becoming more than just a pipedream.

-One of the key trends is Biophilic Design and it’s certainly something we’ve seen as a thread running through many exhibitions and fairs this year already.
+One of the key interior design trends is Biophilic Design and it’s certainly something we’ve seen as a thread running through many exhibitions and fairs this year already.
 Searches such as Biophilic architecture are up 150%, Biophilic office design have increased 3x and Biophilic design bedroom searches have increased by 100%!

 Source: Pinterest